AstraBert/RREQUESTED/README.md

 - All the expected loci/individuals have been succesfully separated both for Maestri and for *Phoxinus* data
 - There is still some white noise in Maestri (markedly less in *Phoxinus*) produced by the high sensibility of the demultiplexing algorithm.
 As a matter of facts, it doesn't simply tell apart the individuals from one another, but also it separates the sequences themselves within each single individual (moreover, data by Maestri are quite old and thus, compared to *Phoxinus* ones, from 2022, they have a noticeably inferior quality).
-- There is only one case of an actual group (one of the N.fasta files) that had a high contamination rate (2.fastq from the fasta version of Maestri, indicated as 2_maefq in the following figure).
+- There is only one case of an actual group (one of the N.fasta files) that had a high contamination rate (2.fasta from the fastq version of Maestri, indicated as 2_maefq in the following figure).

 The contamination rate was computed as the complementary fraction of the maximum number of hits per individual or locus divided by the total number of hits (so, for instance, if Colen was hit 455 times and H37 was hit 5 times in the same file, the rate of contamination for that file would be 1-455/460).
 Here is the figure that shows this rate per file: every file is labelled by a number (or nogroup), the first three letters of the dataset they came from (mae or pho) and the abbreviation of their extension (fa or fq).